 Laminate your crew’s efficiency plan and post it at the job for them to refer to throughout the job.
 The newbies will love it and keep them moving.

 The transmitter just burnt up in the middle of the bore and there’s not an extra with the crew.
 Sure they’re expensive, but what is it costing for the crew to not have another one on-hand?
 Plus, do they know if there is another one even available within the company?

 Maybe the thread on the housing adapter is galled.
 Got another on the truck?

 Of course you can’t have 2 of everything.
 But think about those key tools, that if they failed, would cause a job to be shut down.
 Then weigh the cost of having a back-up on hand, versus the downtime lack of having it would cost.

 Want an eye-opener?

 Try out our Lost Revenue Calculator.
-Just plug in a few data points like average hourly wage, # of crew members on a job, $ per foot, etc., and this handy calculator will give you a good estimate on what that 1 hour of downtime because the crew forgot the lithium locator battery just cost you.
+Just plug in a few data points like average hourly wage, # of crew members on a job, $ per foot, etc., and this handy calculator will give you a good estimate on what that 1 hour of downtime because the crew forgot the right thread adapter just cost you.